KhronosGroup/OpenXR-SDK-Source/changes/registry/README.md

 > Extension reservation: Reserve an extension for VendorName.

 - Pluralize "an extension" if reserving multiple extensions
-- May pre-pend "Register author ID and" if applicable (after the colon).
+- May prepend "Register author ID and" if applicable (after the colon).
 - You may optionally provide information about your plans for those extensions, but this is not required, just permitted.